Draw the graph as a Mermaid string.

 The recursion limit for the agent execution.

-A Promise that resolves to an IterableReadableStream of events.
+A Promise that resolves to an IterableReadableStream of state updates.
+Each update contains the current state after a node completes.